chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 });
 ```

-Similar to Diagnostics, it's mostly up to the extension to control when tests are discovered.
-A simple extension might watch the entire workspace and parse all tests in all files at activation.
+Similar to Diagnostics, it's mostly up to the 插件 to control when tests are discovered.
+A simple 插件 might watch the entire workspace and parse all tests in all files at activation.
 However, parsing everything immediately may be slow for large workspaces.
 Instead, you can do two things:

 1. Actively discover tests for a file when it's opened in the editor, by watching `vscode.workspace.onDidOpenTextDocument`.
 1. Setting `item.canResolveChildren = true` and setting the `controller.resolveHandler`.
 The `resolveHandler` is called if the user takes an action to demand tests be discovered, such as by expanding an item in the Test Explorer.

-Here's how this strategy might look in an extension that parses files lazily:
+Here's how this strategy might look in an 插件 that parses files lazily:

 ```ts
 // First, create the `resolveHandler`.
 This may initially be called with